 One simple practical technique to build a relationship with the individual child is to sit at the child's eye level, establish eye contact, and then gently maintain contact during the whole conversation.
 It may take some time and require some patience at the beginning, but it is worth the investment.

-Another simple technique is to ask a checking question to ensure that the child has listened and understood.
+Another simple technique is to ask a summarizing question to ensure that the child has listened and understood.

 Take advantage of the time when there isn't too much activity to get to know each child.
 It can often just be showing some interest, asking a question, having a talk ...